EtienneM/proc_parser/README.md

 ## Development

-After checking out the repositories, run `bin/setup` to install dependencies.
+After checking out the repository, run `bin/setup` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.